EbonJaeger/dolphin-rs/README.md

 ## Building and Running

+You'll need Cargo to build this.
+If you don't have Cargo installed, you can get it via rustup [here](https://rustup.rs).

 To build the release (and optimized) version, run `cargo build --release`.
 The resulting binary will be `target/release/dolphin-rs`.
+To build and run `dolphin-rs` all in one go, you can use `cargo run --release`.

 ## Setup